WHAT DID JESUS FINISH?￼

-All the wages, verdicts or judgements stipulated by the law against you for breaking God’s law have been wiped out by the blood of Christ shed for your sins on the cross.
+All the wages, verdicts, or judgments stipulated by the law against you for breaking God’s law have been wiped out by the blood of Christ shed for your sins on the cross.

 The devil has nothing He can use against you anymore!
 Hallelujah!

-Therefore, it is not your sins that are keeping you away from God and from enjoying God’s blessings, but the deception of the devil and your ignorance or unbelief in Jesus Christ and His finished work.
+Therefore, it is not your sins that keep you away from God and from enjoying God’s blessings, but the devil’s deception and your ignorance or unbelief in Jesus Christ and His finished work.

-Sin is no longer a barrier between God and men, for Christ through His death on the cross has abolished sin and the hostility it created between God and men.
+Sin is no longer a barrier between God and men, for Christ has abolished sin and the hostility it created between God and men through His death on the cross.

 1 My little children, these things I write to you, so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.

 Prayer: My Dear Heavenly Father, I thank You for Christ’s finished work of redemption.
-I declare today that the reign and dominion of Sin, Sickness and Satan is finished over my life and family through Christ’s death on the cross.
+Today, I declare that the reign and dominion of Sin, Sickness, and Satan are finished over my life and family through Christ’s death on the cross.
 I refuse to permit them to reign any longer over my life and family, in Jesus’ name.
 Amen.